ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### `blur`

 Fired when the editing view of the editor is blurred.
 It corresponds with the {@link module:engine/view/document~Document#event:blur `editor.editing.view.document#blur`} event.
-Fired with an object containing the editor and the CKEditor 5 `blur` event data.
+It is fired with an object containing the editor and the CKEditor 5 `blur` event data.

 ### `focus`

 Fired when the editing view of the editor is focused.
 It corresponds with the {@link module:engine/view/document~Document#event:focus `editor.editing.view.document#focus`} event.
-Fired with an object containing the editor and the CKEditor 5 `focus` event data.
+It is fired with an object containing the editor and the CKEditor 5 `focus` event data.

 ## Styling

-The CKEditor 5 component for Angular can be styled using the component stylesheet or using a global stylesheet.
-Let's see how to set the CKEditor 5 component's height using these two approaches.
+The CKEditor 5 rich text editor component for Angular can be styled using the component stylesheet or using a global stylesheet.
+See how to set the CKEditor 5 component's height using these two approaches.

 ### Setting the height via the component stylesheet

-First, create a (S)CSS file in the parent component's directory and style the given editor's part preceded by the `:host` and `::ng-deep` pseudo selectors.
+First, create a (S)CSS file in the parent component's directory and style the given editor's part preceded by the `:host` and `::ng-deep` pseudo selectors:

 ```css
 /* src/app/app.component.css */